RamtinS-Design/NumPy_matrix_python/README.md

 # Matrix Numpy (Python)
-A simple demonstration of matrix operations (multiplication, determinant, linear algebra practice) using Python and the NumPy library.
+A simple demonstration of matrix operations using Python and the NumPy library.
+This program multiplies two matrices, find the determinant of a matrix, and solve linear equations.

 ## Features
 - Matrix multiplication